Oyakodon

 Oyakodon (親子丼), literally "parent-and-child donburi", is a donburi, or Japanese rice bowl dish, in which chicken, egg, sliced scallion (or sometimes regular onions), and other ingredients are all simmered together in a kind of soup that is made with soy sauce and stock, and then served on top of a large bowl of rice.
 The name of the dish is a poetic reflection of both chicken and egg being used in the dish.

 History

-The origins of the dish are unknown.
+The origins of oyakodon are subject to several theories, but one widely cited account traces its beginnings to Tamahide, a long-established gamecock cuisine restaurant in Tokyo.
+According to this account, a regular patron developed a habit of combining leftover chicken and warishita (the simmering sauce used for chicken and onions) with a beaten egg, serving the mixture over rice.
+This improvised dish came to be called "oyako-ni," meaning a stew of parent and child.
+The transformation into oyakodon as we know it today is credited to Toku, the wife of the fifth-generation owner Hideyoshi at Tamahide.
+In 1891 (Meiji 24), she reimagined this oyako-ni as a complete rice bowl meal, and this innovation is generally regarded as the prototype of modern oyakodon.
+At first, the dish was offered exclusively as a takeout option for delivery.
+However, demand grew rapidly among residents and workers in the Kabuto-cho, Yoneyama-cho, and Nihonbashi districts, who placed orders in great numbers.
+From these neighborhoods, the popularity of oyakodon eventually expanded beyond Tokyo and took root throughout Japan.
 The earliest written mention of the terms "oyako" and "don" in combination is in a newspaper advertisement for a restaurant in Kobe in 1884.
 The advertisement mentions dishes named oyakojōdon, oyakonamidon and oyakochūdon, possibly referring to different sizes.

 Variations

 Several other Japanese dishes pun on the parent-and-child theme of oyakodon.
 Tanindon (他人丼), literally "stranger bowl", is otherwise identical but replaces the chicken with beef or pork.
 A dish of salmon and salmon roe served raw over rice is known as sake oyakodon (鮭親子丼) (salmon parent-child donburi).